szalai1/thesis/README.md

 # Online recommender algorithms (master thesis)
- This my master thesis.   !Under construction!
+ This is my master thesis.